taspinar/twitterscraper/README.md

 # Synopsis

-A simple script to scrape for Tweets using the Python package Beautifullsoup (bs4).
-To use it, first [install bs4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+A simple script to scrape for Tweets using the Python package urllib2 to retrieve the content and Beautifullsoup4 to parse the retrieved content.

 # Motivation